BryanOwens012/federal-budget-summarizer/README.md

 - Various UI/UX improvements

 This was also a good opportunity to learn FastAPI (Python API framework) and the OpenAI API.

-### Tech stack

-- Frontend: Next.js/React.js (TypeScript), Tailwind CSS, Chakra UI
-- Backend: FastAPI (Python), Postgres, OpenAI API, in-memory LRU cache
-- DevOps: This app is fully Dockerized: the services `api` (in `app/packages/backend/api`), `postgres` (in `app/packages/backend/db`), and `frontend` (in `app/packages/frontend`) are each wrapped in a container.
-I also deployed this app to Railway (a PaaS).

-Since the OpenAI API doesn't have internet access, and the budget was passed after OpenAI's latest knowledge cutoff date, I tokenized the budget PDF and made embeddings with which to query the PDF.

-### How to build

-- Install docker
-- Install the Just command runner: `$ brew install just`
-- If you eventually plan to develop in this repo, install the sqlc DB querier codegen: `$ brew install sqlc`
-- Rename `app/.env.tmpl` to `.env` and fill in the correct values
-- In `app/`, run `$ just up` (this calls `docker-compose` with a few options)
-- After the build completes, visit the app at `localhost:3000`